 Pajeon (Korean Pancake) Seoul Travel Guides / November 02, 2016

-Image credit: Rachael Neumiller/Flickr The 10 Best Things to Eat in Seoul
+Image credit: Rachael Neumiller/Flickr 10 Best Foods in Seoul to Die for

 Pancakes are a favorite in any part of the world.
 Korean pancakes are a little different from the sweet, fluffy ones that we’ve grown to love, but they’re a big hit in this dynamic city, too.